lamatawk/greenroofs_bibliometric_2024/README.md

 # greenroofs_bibliometric_2024
-Recent trends in green roof biodiversity research: a five-year bibliometric review - RAW DATA **Data Source**
+Recent trends in green roof biodiversity research: a five-year bibliometric review - RAW DATA

+**Data Source**
 Web of Science (WoS) - Green Roofs Dataset

 **Data Reuse Plan**
 This document provides metadata for the project dataset derived from textual and bibliometric analyses of green roof research.
 The dataset encompasses various aspects, including terminology trends, prolific authors, leading journals, global engagement, citation metrics, and contributing organizations.

-**What**
-Description (Abstract):
+**Description**
 This project involves a comprehensive analysis of green roof research trends from 2003 to 2023, with a specific focus on biodiversity studies in the last five years.
 The dataset is derived from 4,743 scientific articles obtained through Web of Science, employing automated content analysis and bibliometric approaches.
 ****